atodorov/atodorov.github.com/content/_posts/2013-05-31-call-of-the-open-source-guru.markdown

 For those who'd like to start coding but have no idea where to start take a look at [OpenHatch](http://openhatch.org/).

-{% blockquote %}
-OpenHatch is a non-profit dedicated to matching prospective free software contributors with communities, tools, and education.
+> OpenHatch is a non-profit dedicated to matching prospective free software contributors with communities, tools, and education.
-{% endblockquote %}

 If you still like to be a developer but don't feel confident enough to hack on the core of the project I'd recommend you start by writing automated test cases.
 Writing test cases doesn't